pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 no_on_this_page: true
 ---

-Upgrading to Pulumi 3.0 can be accomplished through the following steps:
+Pulumi 3.0 is generally available.
+It’s simple to upgrade:

 1. [Install or upgrade to the 3.0 CLI]({{< relref "/docs/get-started/install" >}}).
 2. Review the updated CLI behaviors listed below.